SAP-samples/codejam-cap-llm/exercises/01-set-up-workspace/README.md

 ### Primary environment: A Dev Space in the SAP Business Application Studio

-_Follow the <b>Alternative environment</b> subsection below if you want to use VS Code and a container image._
+_Follow the **Alternative environment** subsection below if you want to use VS Code and a container image._

 #### Create a Dev Space

-👉 Via your subscription to the SAP Business Application Studio, create a new Dev Space, choosing the <b>Full Stack Cloud Application</b> type, make sure to select <b>SAP HANA Tools</b>, and then make sure it's started up:
+👉 Via your subscription to the SAP Business Application Studio, create a new Dev Space, choosing the **Full Stack Cloud Application** type, make sure to select **SAP HANA Tools**, and then make sure it's started up:

 ![Setting_up_a_dev_space](assets/create-full-stack-cloud-application-dev-space.png)

-Choosing the <b>Full Stack Cloud Application</b> brings in some predefined extensions, as you can see from the screenshot, including a CDS Graphical Modeler and the CAP Tools.
-The <b>SAP HANA Tools</b>> will allow you to interact with, deploy, and observe the SAP HANA Cloud instance that you will be using for working with the SAP HANA Cloud Vector Engine.
+Choosing the **Full Stack Cloud Application** brings in some predefined extensions, as you can see from the screenshot, including a CDS Graphical Modeler and the CAP Tools.
+The **SAP HANA Tools**> will allow you to interact with, deploy, and observe the SAP HANA Cloud instance that you will be using for working with the SAP HANA Cloud Vector Engine.

 > Depending on your subscription access, you may need to stop using existing Dev Spaces to use this one.

 #### Clone this repository

-👉 If the Dev Space is started and you're in it, use the <b>Clone from Git</b> option in the <b>Get Started</b> screen that appears to clone this repository.
+👉 If the Dev Space is started and you're in it, use the **Clone from Git** option in the **Get Started** screen that appears to clone this repository.
 Follow the subsequent prompts to open the cloned repository; specify `https://github.com/SAP-samples/codejam-cap-llm.git` as the URL.

 ![Cloning the repo](assets/clone-the-codejam-repository.png)